stackbit-projects/ktapson-website-dade9/content/_index.md

       histories of scientific instrumentation, and avant-garde art and writing associated with practices of research, particularly as they relate to the physical and biological sciences.
-These interests are directed toward examining how durational research collaborations can support exchanges between practices of art and science across scales and modalities.
-In my writing studies and public humanities work, I aim to scaffold critical-collaborative models of collectivity and explore
+These interests are directed toward examining how durational collaborations can support exchanges between practices of art and science across scales and modalities.
+In my related writing studies and public humanities work, I aim to scaffold critical-collaborative models of collectivity and explore
       community-oriented research from within its practice.